pixaful/pixafulversion2/site/content/services/website-maintenance.md

-ogtitle = "Website Maintenance by Pixaful" ogdescription = "Complete Security for any PHP based website and three layers of backups taken daily, weekly and monthly." ogimage = "/v1569885316/website-maintenance.jpg" sideheading = "This is the side heading and can be as \"long\" as it needs to be..." summary = "<p>I can maintain your website so you don't have to.</p><p>Ensuring uptime, security, backups and CMS updates are maintained.</p>"
+ogtitle = "Website Maintenance by Pixaful" ogdescription = "Complete Security for any PHP based website and three layers of backups taken daily, weekly and monthly." ogimage = "/v1569885316/website-maintenance.jpg" summary = "<p>I can maintain your website so you don't have to.</p><p>Ensuring uptime, security, backups and CMS updates are maintained.</p>"
 PortfolioTitle = "Website Maintenance"
 PortfolioIntro = 'Complete Security for any PHP based website and three layers of backups taken daily, weekly and monthly.'